Quincy Sex Crime Defense Attorney

 Being charged with rape, sexual assault, or any other sex crime is humiliating and life altering regardless of the outcome of the criminal case.
 Simply being charged with a sex crime will likely result in loss of employment, loss of friends, and probably the end of your marriage or relationship with your significant other.
 In addition to the collateral consequences just from being charged, being convicted of most sex crimes will result in harsh penalties, including prison or jail, probation, and registration with the state’s Sex Offender Registry Board.

 The process of defending an individual charged with a sex crime in Massachusetts can be exhausting and requires the services of a skilled criminal defense lawyer.
+Our comprehensive defense strategies encompass every phase of your case, from challenging evidence collection methods to questioning witness credibility.
 There are a number of motions that should be filed at different stages of the case, including before, during, and even after trial.
-While being charged with a sex crime will likely cause damage to your reputation, a conviction for sexual assault or other sex crime can ruin your life.

 If you live, work, or are charged with sexual assault or other sex crime in Quincy, MA, Attorney Anthony R. Riccio, Founder of Riccio Law, has extensive experience handling sexual assault cases in Massachusetts.
 As a former assistant district attorney who prosecuted sex crimes, at Riccio Law we understand the seriousness of being charged with a sex crime and aggressively fight to clear your name and restore your reputation.
 We engage the services of private investigators and expert witnesses to assist with reviewing the evidence and formulating an effective defense to the charges.